gbjk/gocryptotrader/docs/ADD_NEW_EXCHANGE.md

 #### Message IDs

-If the exchange uses unique string message IDs, then your API functions can call e.MessageID() to get a UUID V7 message ID.
+* e.MessageID() to get a UUIDv7 if the exchange supports unique string IDs
-However if the exchange does not support that format then you should override MessageID with an appropriate implementation.
+* e.MessageSequence() to get a simple integer IDs if uniqueness is not critical
-For Example: Consider `common.Counter` if universal uniqueness is not a requirement and you need an integer id.
+* Otherwise override MessageID with a suitable alternative

 #### Authenticated functions